matz101/nextcloud_docker_caddy/README.md

 ## Basic setup with MariaDB, Nginx, Redis

 ### Setting up Nextcloud
-1) Create a directory on your server and give it a meaningful name, here I use "my_nextcloud".
+1) Create a directory on your server and give it a meaningful name, here I use "next".
 The directory will eventually hold the following
 - nginx.conf, the configuration file for Nginx
 - www.conf,  the PHP configuration file for Nextcloud (optional, but convenient if settings needed)